Soapy7261/goofyproxy/README.md

 numpy scipy PySide6 mss Pillow qrcode pyzbar netifaces2 opencv-python
 ```

+## Computing Power

+For fast data transfer, the program needs to take and analyze many screenshots
+every second, and my code isn't super optimized (skill issue), so you're gonna
+need a fairly powerful computer to be able to keep up, otherwise the program
+will keep falling behind and asking for retransmissions.

 ## Fractional Scaling

 For more precision, try to avoid non-integer display scaling.